lxe/ui.js/examples/basic-commonjs/README.md

-# Basic example of using React with Browserify
+# Basic example of using ui.js with Browserify

-Run `npm install` in the directory to install React from npm.
+Run `npm install` in the directory to install ui.js from npm.
 Then run:

-    ./node_modules/.bin/browserify --debug --transform reactify ./index.js > ./bundle.js
+    ./node_modules/.bin/browserify --debug --transform ui.jsify ./index.js > ./bundle.js

-to produce `bundle.js` with example code and React.
+to produce `bundle.js` with example code and uijs.